spring-projects/spring-integration/docs/src/info/readme.txt

-SPRING INTEGRATION 2.0.0 Release Candidate 2 (Nov 13, 2010)
+SPRING INTEGRATION 2.0.0 Final (Nov 22, 2010)
 -----------------------------------------------------------

-To find out what has changed since version 1.0.x or 2.0 RC1, see 'changelog.txt'
+To find out what has changed since version 1.0.x or any earlier 2.0.0 milestones and release candidates, see 'changelog.txt'.

 Please consult the documentation located within the 'docs/reference' directory of this release and also visit the official Spring Integration home at